Cubs vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 42 hits with six doubles, a triple, a home run and 14 walks.
+- Arraez has put up 45 hits with six doubles, a triple, a home run and 14 walks.
 He has driven in 12 runs with one stolen base.

-- Arraez hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is batting .400 with two doubles, six walks and five RBI.
+- Arraez hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 outings he is hitting .457 with two doubles, five walks and three RBI.

 Arraez Recent Games